 This is where quality assurance becomes everything.
 For enzymes, standard testing fails.
 Finding the protein is easy; proving it's still fully functional is the hard part.
 We must use activity-based assays (like FCC methods) that measure an enzyme's actual ability to do its job.

-Furthermore, we commit to long-term stability testing.
+We also commit to long-term stability testing.
 This isn't just about checking if the gummy gets sticky or changes color.
-It's about answering the essential question: Will this deliver the promised activity on the last day of its shelf life as reliably as it did on the first?
+It's about answering the essential question: Will this product still deliver on day 365 as reliably as it did on day 1?
 This data is the ultimate proof of a well-made product.

-In the end, a successful digestive enzyme gummy is a testament to patience and precision.
-It proves that with the right expertise, we can protect the most delicate of actives in the most popular of formats, delivering both the experience consumers want and the efficacy they truly need.
+A successful digestive enzyme gummy is a product of patience and precision.
+It proves that with the right expertise, we can protect even the most delicate actives in the most popular format, delivering both the experience consumers want and the efficacy they truly need.